A Free Man of Color

 A Free Man of Color is a play written by John Guare.
 The play is set in New Orleans in 1801 as the United States is attempting to purchase Louisiana from France, as well as some scenes taking place in Haiti and France.
 The story follows main character Jacques Cornet, "a new world Don Juan" and the wealthiest colored man in New Orleans.
 Cornet gains all of his money from his father who is a wealthy plantation owner.
-With extreme wealth comes a lot of responsibility for which Cornet is not quite ready.
+With extreme wealth comes much responsibility for which Cornet is not quite ready.
 Cornet spends his time searching for maps of the New World and sleeping with women all over the city who find Cornet's money very attractive.
 During the time of the play New Orleans lacked any true law and order and the city is a parade of young men and women.
 Guare directs the play through the actions of Cornet as he is able to meet with characters Thomas Jefferson and Napoleon Bonaparte throughout the play.
 By showing these confrontations the reader is able to learn about significant historical data such as the Yellow Fever, Napoleonic tactics, and the slave rebellion that nearly took over Santo Domingo's government.
 Cornet deals with a significant amount of adversity as the city goes through rapid expansion.
 His world changes as racism enters the city.

-Production History and Awards
+Production history and awards

 The show was originally expected to be produced by the Public Theater to open in early 2009, but the engagement was postponed due to "lack of necessary funding".

 When Guare first wrote the play it stretched about 5 hours long and had to undergo serious revision ahead of its premiere.

 A Free Man of Color premiered on Broadway at the Vivian Beaumont Theater.
 Previews were originally scheduled to begin on October 21, 2010, but were delayed until October 23, 2010.
 The show officially opened on November 18, 2010, in a limited engagement until January 9, 2011.

 The creative team includes direction by George C. Wolfe, set design by David Rockwell, costume design by Ann Hould-Ward, lighting design by Jules Fisher and Peggy Eisenhauer, and instrumental music by Jeanine Tesori.

 The original cast featured Jeffrey Wright in the lead role, Mos Def as Cupidon Murmur, Reg Rogers as Princepousse/Tallyrand, Joseph Marcell as Dr. Toubib, Arnie Burton as James Monroe, Robert Stanton as Georges Feydeau, Paul Dano as Meriwether Lewis, John McMartin as Thomas Jefferson, Veanne Cox as Mme.
 Mandragola, and Sara Gettelfinger as Doña Athene/Calliope.

 On April 18, 2011, the winner of the 2011 Pulitzer Prize for Drama was announced.
 A Free Man of Color was a finalist along with the play Detroit, with the winner being Clybourne Park.